 Add each IAP, setting the price to be “free” so that no money will be transacted during testing.
 After the test is completed, reconfigure the IAP with the desired price and republish it.
 Refer to IAP Submissions.

 In the new app’s “App overview” page, click Create a new IAP .

 Configure the type, price, and language.

-NOTE: For Pricing and availability choose free for testing purposes to avoid incurring unnecessary financial charges.
-When you’re finished with testing, update and re-submit each IAP with the desired price in preparation for release to the public.
+Note: For Pricing and availability choose free for testing purposes to avoid incurring unnecessary financial charges.
+When you finish testing, yo can then update and re-submit each IAP with the desired price in preparation for release to the public.